 From there, annual production of stems and bars rose from 5,000 during the 1950s, to 7,500 in the 1960s and to 150,000 by 1978, while also producing more than 700 frames per year.

-By the late 1970’s, Cinelli was the principle maker of stems and handlebars, as well as the OEM supplier to virtually every bike brand, while frame-making continued to increase as well, which still relied on the basic design principles of his original Speciale Corsa frame from 1947.
+By the late 1970’s, Cinelli was the principle maker of stems and handlebars, as well as the OEM supplier to virtually every bike brand, while frame-making continued to increase as well, still relying on the basic design principles of his original Speciale Corsa frame from 1947.

 Other notable achievements along the way included the development of high quality saddles.

-Cinelli once again turned to his brother, who had since gone into the plastics business, to see if the material could provide the necessary amount of support and durability for a bike saddle.
-His brother responded favorably, but cautioned him that saddles would have to be manufactured by the thousands in order for them to be cost effective.
+Cinelli once again turned to his brother, who had since gone into the plastics business, to see if the material could provide the necessary amount of support and durability required of a bike saddle.
+His brother responded favorably, but cautioned him that saddles would have to be produced by the thousands in order for them to be profitable.

 Cinelli is also credited with creating the resilient Binda toestrap, along with the sleek M-71 clip-on track pedal that was introduced in 1973, a design that would later morph into the famous LOOK pedal.

 Cinelli sold a number of bikes with this system in the USA during the late 1960s, but the idea never caught on.
-However, word has it that it remained one of his most cherished concepts.
+Still, it remained one of his most cherished concepts by enthusiasts.

 In 1978, Cinelli passed the ownership of his company to Antonio Colombo, founder of the venerable Columbus tubing brand, and subsequently retreated to the Italian countryside for a peaceful retirement.

-The Cinelli brand continues to flourish today, particularly during the last few years when the company teamed up with the San Francisco-based MashSF to create the popular “Cinelli MASH” frames, which are widely used in the fixed-gear culture that still feature the original cloisonne head-badge of a knight’s helmet, a red lily and a green serpent – symbolic of the Cinelli coat of arms, Florence and Milan.
+The Cinelli brand continues to flourish today, particularly during the last few years when the company teamed up with the San Francisco-based MashSF to create the popular “Cinelli MASH” frames, which are widely used in the fixed-gear culture, featuring the original cloisonné head-badge of a knight’s helmet, a red lily and a green serpent – symbolic of the Cinelli coat of arms, Florence and Milan.